weaviate/howto-weaviate-retrieval-plugin/README.md

 # Introduction

 A tutorial on how to build your own chatgpt plugin.
+Please read the [accompanying blog](https://weaviate.io/blog/how-to-chatgpt-plugin) post for more details!

 # Prerequisites
 * Docker